 Good questions and points!

-Dear {message sender}
+“Dear {message sender}

 Thank you for your message.
 The article obviously hit a nerve with you!
 And rightly so if you are in the trenches dealing with medical care while also trying to comply with numerous laws and regulations.
-Certainly, the fact that you took time to write your message to me indicates your concern and expressed frustration.
+Certainly the fact that you took time to write your message to me indicates your concern and expressed frustration.

-It is good that you have discussed this with your legal counsel; and certainly, is it appropriate for him or her to provide the best legal opinion as it applies to your own unique organization.
-Every covered entitiy (CE) has a different environment and different patient care circumstances, and the Department of Health and Human Services (HHS) specifically has expressed more than once that the purpose of HIPAA is not to unnecessarily inhibit patient care.
+It is good that you have discussed this with your legal counsel; and certainly is it appropriate for him or her to provide the best legal opinion as it applies to your own unique organization.
+Every covered entitiy (CE) has a different environment and different patient care circumstances, and the HHS specifically has expressed more than once that the purpose of HIPAA is not to unnecessarily inhibit patient care.

-To address HIPAA requirements, and to help cover your organization whenever full names are called out for all to hear, hopefully your lawyer, or whomever your privacy officer is within your organization, has documented why your clinic or hospital has determined that it is a reasonable activity to call out full names in what otherwise would be a violation of the HIPAA requirement to protect the full identities of patients.
-Such documentation will help in the event some of your patients submit a complaint to the HHS about your organization’s HIPAA non-compliance.
+To address HIPAA requirements, and to help cover your organization whenever full names are called out for all to hear, hopefully your lawyer, or whomever your privacy officer is within your organization, has documented why your clinic or hospital has determined that it is a reasonable activity to call out full names in violation of the HIPAA requirement to protect the full identities of patients.
+Such documentation will help in the event some of your patients submit a complaint to the Department of Health and Human Services (HHS) about HIPAA non-compliance.

 Some CEs have argued that the HIPAA allowance to include a patient’s full name within a facility directory allows the name to also be called out in a room with other individuals.
 However, listing a name in a directory and calling out a full name in a room of people, and then seeing the individual who responds to the name and allowing the others in the room to now identify the person by name and by site is a much different matter.
 Additionally, HIPAA provides patients with the chance to opt-out of inclusion within such a directory.
 See § 164.510 Uses and disclosures requiring an opportunity for the individual to agree or to object.
-If this is the CE’s reasoning for calling out full names in front of other waiting patients, then did the CE give the patient to opportunity to request to not to have his/her full name called?
+If this is the CE’s reasoning for calling out full names in front of other waiting patients, then did the CE give the patient to opportunity to ask not to have his/her full name called?

 Others have argued that calling out a full name is part of the treatment, payment, or health care operations (TPO).
 However, the other side of this is the argument that the process by which a patient goes to an examination room is not actually part of TPO.
-Certainly, this is a nit to pick with the regulation.
-There could probably be good cases to make on both sides of the argument (this IS TPO versus this is NOT TPO).
+Certainly this is a nit to pick with the regulation.
+There could probably be good cases to make on both sides of the argument (this *IS* TPO versus this is *NOT* TPO).
 This would be covered under § 164.512 Uses and disclosures for which an authorization or opportunity to agree or object is not required.
-There has been much concern expressed from the public, in conversations I’ve had with patients in medical centers, along with various published news articles over the past several years, about doing such practices (calling out their full name in a room full of strangers and having everyone turn and look at them) without their explicit consent to do so.
+There has been much expressed concern from the public, in conversations I’ve had with patients in medical centers, along with various published news articles over the past several years, about doing such practices (calling out their full name in a room full of strangers and having everyone turn and look at them) without their explicit consent to do so.

 Keep in mind that a patient’s name is defined as one of the types of protected health information (PHI) under HIPAA.
 HIPAA addresses restricting access to PHI, and so also to the full name. § 164.502 Uses and disclosures of protected health information: general rules covers the ways in which PHI may and may not be disclosed.
-With regard to full names being called in waiting rooms, I’ve spoken with multiple lawyers and compliance officers who reference the following passage:
+With regard to full names being called in waiting rooms, I’ve spoken with multiple lawyers and compliance officers who reference the following passage:(b) Standard: Minimum necessary

 (1) Minimum necessary applies.
-When using or disclosing protected health information or when requesting protected health information from another covered entity, a covered entity must make reasonable efforts to limit protected health information to the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.
+When using or disclosing protected health information or when requesting protected health information from another covered entity, a covered entity must make reasonable efforts to limit protected health information to the minimum necessary to accomplish the intended purpose of the use, disclosure, or request.So, it can also be argued that calling out a patient’s full name was not exemplary of making a reasonable effort to limit the PHI to the minimum necessary to request the patient to proceed to the treatment area.

 Again, the determination must be made based upon careful consideration of the CE’s specific situation, and at the opinion of informed legal counsel for each particular CE.